devnull-cz/c-prog-lang/modules/function-intro.md

 }
 ```

-As **arguments are passed by value**, the variable value is not changed in scope
+As **arguments are always passed by value** in C, the variable value is not
-that called the function.
+changed in scope that called the function.

 ```C
 /* myfn defined here */